 He thought that this is a real problem so he then figured out how to solve it.

 According to Smith, they have high customer service ratings.
 This is why they think companies chose Shipt and enjoyed working with them.
 They are very focused on customer satisfaction.
-That starts with people they select to shop with them and the way they treat their shoppers.
+That starts with the people they select to shop with them and the way they treat their shoppers.
+Be one of us and become Shipt drivers too!

-We are happy to help you always with your personal, business, and life insurance needs and we are more than happy to answer your questions regarding these issues.
+We are happy to help you always with your personal, business, and life insurance needs and we are more than happy to answer your questions regarding these issues about Shipt drivers here at Team AIS in Denver, CO.